 Windows 10 Game Mode has resulted in stuttering and freezing on various PC games, including Call of Duty: Warzone and League of Legends, according to Guru3D.
 Complaints by PC owners claim that the problems affect computers running on either AMD and NVIDIA graphics cards.
 PCs with the Radeon RX 5700 XT, RX 570, RX 480, and R9 290 were identified as among those experiencing the issues, as well as the NVIDIA Geforce GTX 980 and GTX 1080 Ti.

 There is a relatively fast and simple fix for this issue.
 It should only take a few minutes, but you can try to deactivate Game Mode by going to Settings>Gaming>Game mode and toggling it off to disable the feature.
 Make sure you reboot after disabling the Game Mode so that the changes take effect.
 This, according to some, is a quick fix that’s been able to solve the stuttering for a lot of players.

 One of these players started a thread on Reddit.
 In the thread, the player explained the steps he took and claimed that disabling Game Mode fixed the problems that he was having on his PC.
 “The CRAZY intermittent stutters are TOTALLY gone in my testing.
 I don’t know if this is an established fix that many have tried but I figured I’d put it out there for anyone who doesn’t know yet,” he wrote.
 Even if it’s not a “confirmed” solution, plenty of other players have hopped on the thread to report that this fixed their stuttering and freezing issues.

-PC players on Windows 10 who have been suffering through the same problem, it’s worth a shot to deactivate your Game Mode, and then reboot it after a few minutes.
+If you’re dealing with the same problem, it’s worth a shot to deactivate your Game Mode, and then reboot it after a few minutes.
 It remains unclear why the feature is making things worse for gaming instead of improving the experience, but hopefully Microsoft is already aware of the issue and is working on a fix to make Game Mode do what it was designed to do.